gasech/hyprland-dots/README.md

 * Archinstall with Sway Profile and Pulse Audio (Not really a requirement, I usually just run these setting before installing Hyprland)

 ## Installation Guide
+> **Warning**
+>
-`⚠️ Important: This installation guide is for future self.
+> This installation guide is for future self.
 Some steps might not be completed, updated or even tested.
-Proceed if you know at you are doing.`
+Proceed if you know at you are doing.

 ### Installing yay
 This part is optional, you can use pacman or paru, I like yay.